|A through C||D through H||I through O||P through R||S through Z|

 An order form for the placement of an advertising request.
 For example, publishers who want to run a rich media publisher-paid campaign must sign an insertion order provided by a DoubleClick representative.

-The relation between different types of inventory.
+The relationship between different types of inventory.
 Premium customers can have more than one level of inventory.
 They can have parent ad units which themselves have child ad units.

 The structure in which an inventory hierarchy is organized.